The Australian & New Zealand Mental Health Association

 • Your personalised certificate of attendance

-*Access to all audio and visual presentations will be made available 5 business days after the symposium has taken place, and will expire 30 days after access has been granted.
+*Access to recordings of all presentations will be available 5 business days after the symposium, and will expire after 30 days.
 Options to extend access will also be made available after 30 days.

 REGISTER NOW